 I just learned I'm accepted to UMMC or WCU.
 Where can I find the scholarship application?Check with the MRPSP office to confirm funding is still available, then complete the online application by April 1.
 Schedule an appointment with the executive director to discuss the program.

 How is the scholarship recipient determined?Preference for scholarships will be given to applicants who participated in the pre-matriculation phase of the program.
 First preference will go to applicants who are admitted to University of Mississippi School of Medicine through the MRPSP direct admission program.
 Secondary preference will be given to applicants who are admitted to either the University of Mississippi School of Medicine or William Carey School of Osteopathic Medicine by May 1 after participating in the pre-matriculation portion of the program.
 Final preference will be given to applicants who have been admitted to UMMC School of Medicine or WCU College of Osteopathic Medicine who did not participate in the pre-matriculation phase of the program.

 Will the $30,000 scholarship cover all living expenses during medical school or just tuition?Tuition and fees continue to increase across the country and will likely change prior to your admission to medical school.
 The scholarship funding is divided into equal semester stipends to assist with books, housing, food and transportation.
-To view the cost of attendance, visit the UMMC Financial Aid website.
+To view the cost of attendance, visit UMMC's Office of Student Accounting.

 Will the stipend be enough to cover my living expenses?No. The stipend varies from year to year due to different fees for testing, number of months in class and tuition increases.